MangiaApp/v1-core/README.md

 ## Background

-Mangia Contracts implements a comprehensive system for conducting primary NFT drops with affiliate marketing integration.
-The system supports lazy minting of ERC1155 tokens, allowing users to claim tokens with optional affiliate referrals, and enables coupon redemption with automatic fee distribution to affiliates.

-This solution is designed for businesses wanting to run promotional campaigns with trackable referrals, where digital coupons can be distributed as NFTs and later redeemed for real-world benefits while rewarding affiliates who helped drive adoption.
+Mangia Contracts implements a comprehensive platform for influencer marketing campaigns in the restaurant and brand industry.
+The system allows restaurants and brands to create marketing campaigns with allocated budgets, which micro influencers can claim in exchange for creating and posting content on TikTok.

+The platform uses ERC1155 tokens to represent campaign participation rights, enabling efficient campaign management with built-in budget allocation, content validation workflows, and automatic payment distribution to successful influencers upon content approval.

+This solution bridges the gap between traditional marketing spend and social media influence, providing a transparent, blockchain-based system for campaign management and influencer compensation.

 ## Key Features

-- **🎯 Lazy Minting**: Efficient ERC1155 token creation with on-demand minting
-- **👥 Affiliate System**: Built-in referral program with unique affiliate IDs and automatic fee distribution
-- **🎟️ Coupon Redemption**: Time-bound coupon system with configurable expiration dates
+- **🏪 Brand Campaign Creation**: Restaurants and brands can create marketing campaigns with allocated budgets
+- **📱 Influencer Participation**: Micro influencers can claim available campaigns and receive campaign tokens
+- **🎬 Content Validation**: Built-in workflow for validating TikTok content before payment release
-- **💰 Budget Management**: Automated affiliate payment system with budget allocation and withdrawal controls
+- **💰 Budget Management**: Automated budget allocation and payment distribution system
-- **📱 IPFS Integration**: Decentralized metadata storage using Pinata for coupon data
+- **🎯 Lazy Minting**: Efficient ERC1155 token creation representing campaign participation
+- **👥 Multi-Stakeholder**: Support for brands, influencers, and content validators
+- **📊 Campaign Analytics**: Track campaign performance and influencer engagement
-- **⏰ Time Controls**: Configurable claim windows and redemption periods
+- **⏰ Time Controls**: Configurable campaign windows and content submission deadlines
-- **🔒 Security**: One token per address limit with anti-self-referral protection
+- **🔒 Security**: Anti-fraud measures and secure payment escrow system

 ## Deployments